team-kotl/alumania-admin/README.md

 ### Prerequisites

-You must have [xampp](https://nodejs.org/dist/v22.11.0/node-v22.11.0-x64.msi) installed and an instance of its Apache HTTP server and MySQL active.
+You must have [xampp](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/xampp-windows-x64-8.2.12-0-VS16-installer.exe) installed and an instance of its Apache HTTP server and MySQL active.

-All resources are included in this repository.
-Please create a Database named `alumaniadb` before importing the `.sql` file in the repository.
+For the database, please follow the instructions in the README.md file located in the alumni module

+This module should be placed inside the `htdocs` directory in your XAMPP

 * Database Details
-  - Collation: utd8_unicode_ci
+  - Collation: utf8mb4_unicode_ci
   - Type: InnoDB

 <!-- MARKDOWN LINKS & IMAGES -->